zjohn77/lightning-mlflow-hf/README.md

 ## Introduction
 Processes and information are at the heart of every business.
-The vulnerability and opportunity of this moment is the question of whether your business can automate your processes using AI--reaping the rewards and advantages of doing so.
+The vulnerability and opportunity of this moment is the question of whether your business can automate your processes using AI, and reap the rewards and advantages of doing so.
 ChatGPT, a general purpose AI, has opened our eyes to what AI can do.
-What matters now is directing the power of AI to *your* business problems, to supercharge *your* processes, to unlock the value of *your* proprietary data.
+What matters now is directing the power of AI to *your* business problems, supercharge *your* processes, and unlock the value of *your* proprietary data.
 In this document, I will show you how.

 ## Table of Contents